 Some people argue they have special skills and expertise that enable them to increase their profits, by buying and selling stocks regularly.
 Keen to prove once and for all that “buy and hold” is the best approach, Buffett laid down a challenge in 2007:

 He bet $US500,000 that the S&P 500 (an index of major American companies) would outperform the average hedge fund performance over the following decade.

 When the bet finished in 2017, the hedge funds had increased by 2.2 percent each year on average.
 Meanwhile, Buffett made a 7.1 percent annual gain through the “buy and hold” approach.

 How can I invest in the stock market?

 At Yova, we provide a way to invest small amounts of money in diversified stock portfolios.
 The first step is to get your your personalised impact investing strategy on our website.
 You’ll see the list stocks we recommend you buy, based on your personal interests and values.
 This service is completely free of charge and obligation.
-If you decide to move ahead with your investment, our fees are 1.5 percent of your investment amount, charged annually.
+If you decide to move ahead with your investment, our fees are between 0.6% and 1.2%, depending on the size of your investment.
 This includes everything – there are no additional costs or hidden fees.